 Hal is able to continually dodge Boodikka’s sight and eventually manages to permanently take her out of the fight by throwing an object towards the ground.
 Responding to the noise, Boodikka attacks it with her ring.
 However, it turns out to be the energy staff and the explosion causes her to get impaled.

-Sinestro makes his way to the planet Qward and confronts one of the Weaponers (voiced by the original Raphael himself, Rob Paulsen) in order to acquire the Yellow Element.
+Sinestro makes his way to the planet Qward and confronts one of the Weaponers (voiced by the 1987 Raphael, the 2012 Donatello and the timeless Pinky himself, Rob Paulsen) in order to acquire the Yellow Element.
 Following the construction of a device, it gets sent out and blows open the way for them to get to the prized piece of power.

 After making his way down to where the Yellow Element’s Power Battery is being made, Sinestro is given his yellow ring.
 After discarding his Green Lantern ring and putting on his new one, he’s given a surge of pain in his hand before his new outfit forms around him.
 Before they depart, the Weaponers tell him that it’s the most powerful weapon in the universe and that it’s only weakness is its user.
 With his newly-acquired power source, Sinestro finds himself ready to strike back against the Corps itself.
 Just as he made his way out onto the planet’s surface, Tomar-Re arrives with a small group of Green Lanterns who demand him to be brought forth to the Guardians immediately.
 Sinestro agrees, but it turns out to be under his own terms as his Yellow Power Battery rises up to the surface and annihilates them out of existence.